-Incoming freshmen attend an intensive 4-week summer residence pre-freshmen program.
+Incoming freshmen attend an intensive 4-week summer residence pre-freshmen program called DDI Summer Experience.
 Of all the components in HEOP, students report that the summer pre-college program is the most valuable because it prepares each student for a smooth and successful transition to RIT in the fall.
-The summer program is an immersive experience that has a positive, transforming impact.
+The summer program is an immersive experience that has a positive, transformative impact.
 Our approach in the summer program and throughout HEOP is to provide academic challenge within a resource-rich environment.
 We do not place students in remedial classes.
-Instead students take college credit classes and 1 or 2 non-credit college preparation classes.
+Instead students take college credit classes and a non-credit college preparation classes/workshops.
 Professional and peer tutors, a computer lab and regular study hours provide a supportive, resource-based academic environment.
 By persevering through challenge in a caring community, students build confidence, resilience, and a determination to succeed academically.

 During the summer program, pre-freshmen students live on campus in the dorms.
 All HEOP students live on the same floor with trained peer advisors who oversee the pre-freshmen students and study hours.
 During the day, students take credit and non-credit courses.
 College credit earned can be applied towards degree requirements.
 Peer and professional tutors assist students during evening study hours.
-Students have access to a computer lab but are also encouraged to bring their own laptop if they have one.
+Students have access to a computer lab but are also highly encouraged to bring their own laptop.
 On the weekends, students attend various cultural and social activities sponsored by RIT.

 Throughout the summer program, HEOP counselors meet regularly with each student.
 HEOP counselors are professionals with experience working in higher education with low income students from diverse backgrounds.
 The counselors provide guidance, support and resources and can address academic, personal, social, financial, and career issues.
 Counselors will introduce students to staff in their respective academic departments.
 Additionally, students will meet with their financial aid counselor to discuss their financial aid package and complete any outstanding documents.